bartventer/survival-predictor/README.md

 # Survival-Predictor Application
-A simple Application to make ML predictions, developed with Django, Python, Scikit-Learn.
+A simple Application to make ML predictions, developed with Django, AWS, Gunicorn and Nginx.